 I created this recipe soon after Justin and I moved into our new house.
 There were still boxes everywhere and we needed something for dinner.
 We hadn’t yet had the luxury of spending hours cooking fresh-ingredient meals in our new kitchen.
 I new we had a can of sardines and some whole wheat bread.
 We had eaten this combination before, and it works, but it’s not exciting.
 So I thought to myself, “Why don’t I add some sun-dried tomatoes and see what happens?
 And, oh!
 What about those pimiento-stuffed green olives that I don’t have any plans for?”
 Voila.
 The pantry sandwich was born.
 And now I schedule it into the rotation even if I’m not desperate for a pantry dinner.
 It makes cooking for the week even easier.

 Sardines are high in Omega-3 fatty acids.
 If you buy U.S. sardines, they’re also sustainable (according to my handy Pocket Seafood Selector fish guide that you can download here).
 Olives are loaded with heart-healthy fats, and sun-dried tomatoes are high in lycopene, which is thought to prevent cancer.
 So, while this sandwich may seem indulgent, it does lots of great things for your body.
-Pair it with a low-fat side, such as a salad or minestrone soup, and you’re all set.
+Pair it with a salad or minestrone soup, and you’re all set.

 Makes 2 sandwiches

 1 can sardines (1/2 cup)